ronled86/ClipPilot/SECURITY.md

 **Q: Is my YouTube API key secure?**
 A: Yes, if stored in `.env` file (which is not committed to git).
 Never put API keys in source code.

-**Q: Can ClipPilot access my personal files?**
+**Q: Can ClipPAilot access my personal files?**
 A: Only files in the download folder you specify.
 The app runs in a sandbox with limited file system access.

-**Q: Does ClipPilot send data to external servers?**
+**Q: Does ClipPAilot send data to external servers?**
 A: Only to YouTube's API for search functionality.
 No personal data is transmitted.

 **Q: Are downloaded files safe?**
 A: Files are processed locally using ffmpeg.
 However, scan downloads with antivirus as with any internet content.

 **Q: Can I audit the code myself?**
 A: Yes!
-ClipPilot is open source.
+ClipPAilot is open source.
 Review the code, especially `src/main/index.ts` for security-critical functions.

 ## 🆘 Emergency Response